We play an active role in encouraging our clients to discover our environment. With this comes a responsibility to ensure we minimise our impact.

 Staff have undergone Wild life Safe training and follow the observing wildlife code.
 WiSe is a Training and Accreditation scheme aimed at operators of passenger pleasure craft, wildlife cruise operators, dive boats and charter yachts, who may come into contact with marine wildlife such as whales, dolphins, basking sharks or seals.

-Training consists of instruction in to how to best view these creatures, whilst at the same time minimising disturbance to them.
+Training consists of instruction in how to best view these creatures, whilst at the same time minimising disturbance.

 We were the first Jersey company to sign up to the Eco-active business scheme.
 This scheme encourages business to consider their wider environmental impact and adopt good practice.

-Jersey Kayak Adventures played an active role in the Ecrehous management plan, the Marine Wild Life Watching Code for Jersey and are members of the Ramsar Management Authority.
+Jersey Kayak & Walk Adventures played an active role in the Ecrehous management plan, the Marine Wild Life Watching Code for Jersey.

 We are one of the first members of the Green Tourism business scheme (GTBS) in Jersey and gained the Gold award.